2

 Medical Scribe Position

-MedScribes is in search of highly motivated, customer service oriented candidates interested in a health care opportunity to work directly with physicians, patients and the clinical care team.
+MedScribes seeks highly motivated, customer service oriented candidates interested in a health care opportunity to work directly with physicians, patients and the clinical care team.
 This is a non-clinical role, for which on-site training is provided and certification is NOT required.
 A scribe will observe physician-patient interactions to provide real time clinical documentation in and around the Triangle area of North Carolina.
 Site placement is based on a strong match of client needs and staff availability to meet the goal of creating a winning partnership.

-Benefits for our Scribes:
+Benefits to our Scribes:

 • Dedicated on-site training tailored to support a strong foundation for success